cr-booker/Quick-pass/README.md

 # Quick-Pass
 Quick-Pass is a Python script that generates a strong
 password that can be used for just about anything.

+The aim here is to provide users with a
+decent password with just few keystrokes.
+Coming up with a decent password on your own sucks,
+especially on the fly,
+let Quick-Pass take care of that ickyness for you.

 ## The importance of a strong password
 I'm sure you've seen the occasional article or news report,